entrifis/gustav/README.md

           }
         ]
       }
+    ],
+    "PostToolUse": [
+      {
+        "matcher": "Edit|Write",
+        "hooks": [
+          {
+            "type": "prompt",
+            "prompt": "If you are executing a Gustav plan (04_plan.md exists in the working folder), check if the edit you just made completes a task.
+If so: 1) Mark that task's checkbox as [x] in 04_plan.md, 2) Update the PROGRESS comment at the top of 04_plan.md with the new count and current task."
+          }
         ]
       }
+    ]
   }
+}
 ```

+**What these hooks do:**
-This ensures the subagents and `/gustav` command stay up-to-date when you pull new versions of Gustav.
+- **SessionStart**: Keeps subagents and commands up-to-date when you pull new versions of Gustav
+- **PostToolUse**: Automatically reminds Claude to update task checkboxes and progress after completing work

-**Note:** The hook runs after Claude Code loads commands, so the initial `setup.sh` is needed for first-time setup.
+**Note:** The SessionStart hook runs after Claude Code loads commands, so the initial `setup.sh` is needed for first-time setup.

 ### Using the `/gustav` Command